alexnbio/Docker-environment/README.md

-# Docker-environment
+# Docker environment

-Docker environment using docker-compose
+[] Basic setup of docker environment using docker-compose

+[] Used containers:
+  - Mysql
+  - PHP
+  - Nginx
+  - PhpMyAdmin